 Annual Cash Incentive Compensation.
-The annual cash incentive for 2014 was based on the Company's ROCE and operating income improvement, as it was in 2012 and 2013.
-The performance metrics were equally weighted.
-Operating income is generally determined as operating income as shown by the consolidated financial statements and consistent with the historical determination of operating income in ArcBest's financial statements (adjusted for nonrecurring or unusual items).
-The use of improvement in operating income as a performance metric reinforces the Company's emphasis on profitable growth.
-ROCE is generally calculated by dividing net income (adjusted for nonrecurring or unusual items) by average adjusted debt plus average equity for the applicable period.
+The annual cash incentive for 2015 was based on the Company's ROCE and operating income improvement, as it has been in prior years.
+Each of the two performance metrics were equally weighted.
+Operating income is generally determined as operating income as shown by the consolidated financial statements (adjusted for nonrecurring or unusual items and other items set forth in the 2005 Ownership Incentive Plan).
+The use of improvement in operating income reinforces the Company's emphasis on profitable growth.
+ROCE is generally calculated by dividing net income (adjusted for nonrecurring or unusual items and other items set forth in the 2005 Ownership Incentive Plan) by average adjusted debt plus average equity for the applicable period.
 The Committee and management believe that ROCE keeps participants focused on the profitable use of Company resources, which increases the value of the Company to its stockholders.
 Additionally, ROCE is a valuable motivational tool since it can be calculated throughout the year by participants.

-The ROCE incentive award scale is based on studies conducted since the inception of the ROCE plan in 1998 regarding the historical average ROCE for the S&P 500 publicly traded companies over longer periods of time.
+As discussed on page 32, the ROCE incentive award performance target and scale are based on the historical average ROCE for the S&P 500 publicly traded companies over longer periods of time.

-Under the annual cash incentive program, Named Executive Officers had a target incentive opportunity expressed as a percentage of their base salary paid during the year that is multiplied by a performance factor determined by the actual levels of operating income improvement and ROCE achieved by the Company.

-The following table shows the incentive targets for the 2014 fiscal year for the annual incentive plan:
+Each Named Executive Officer's target incentive opportunity is expressed as a percentage of their base salary earned during the year for which the incentive is earned.
+The following table shows the incentive targets for the 2015 fiscal year for the annual incentive program:

-Target Incentive (% of Base Salary Paid During 2014)
+Target Incentive (% of Base Salary)

 Judy R. McReynolds 100%

-Jim A. Ingram 60%
+Jim A. Ingram 65%

+Timothy D. Thorne 70%

-J. Lavon Morton 50%
+J. Lavon Morton 60%

-Michael E. Newcity 50%

-Michael R. Johns 45%

-Roy M. Slagle 70%
+David R. Cobb 50%